evansbenj/2024_Macaque_genomez/2024_admixfrog.md

 /home/ben/.local/bin/admixfrog-bam --vcfgt SulaSNPs.ChrX_maxmissingcount_0_genoqual30.vcf.recode.vcf.gz_thinned.recode.vcf.gz --target ${1} --ref Sula_only_MAU_TON_HEC_ChrX.ref.xz --out ${1}_ChrX.in.xz --chroms 1-20,X,Y
 /home/ben/.local/bin/admixfrog-bam --vcfgt SulaSNPs.ChrY_maxmissingcount_0_genoqual30.vcf.recode.vcf.gz_thinned.recode.vcf.gz --target ${1} --ref Sula_only_MAU_TON_HEC_ChrY.ref.xz --out ${1}_ChrY.in.xz --chroms 1-20,X,Y
 ```
-Ok now do the analysis for each sample and for each chromosome:
+Ok now do the analysis for each sample and for each chromosome; note that I had to use "--female" for the sex chromosomes to force them to be diploid for everyone because the "--male" option is broken (according to the help menu) and it would not work for the X without this.
 ```
 #!/bin/sh
 #SBATCH --job-name=admixfrog_analysis